wallaceespindola/fastapi-article-demo/README.md

 ## License

-This project is released under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is released under the MIT License - see the [LICENSE](LICENSE) file for details.

 Copyright © 2025 [Wallace Espindola](https://github.com/wallaceespindola/).